gzebrowski/sample-django-app/README.md

 This is just my sample django app...
 I am sharing this because it is avaliable only localy (intranet), and changed some sensitive data (passwords, IPs, domain names, etc).
 It isn't perfect (for example there are no unittests) because the budget was realy limited, so I didn't have much time for making this perfect.
+Also I removed templates, some static stuff, because it isn't very importan here as a sample.

 It is just dashboard (the main part of this application are management scripts in indexer/management/commands - they are plugable from UI so it is a tool for executing custom tasks (written in specific format),